Chapter 10.2.3 Peatlands

 Behaviour change

-Peatland is lost as a result of a range of developments that require planning consent, such as renewable energy projects, residential housing and road projects.
-Developers should be required to avoid siting development on sensitive peatlands and on deep peat in the first instance and where losses are unavoidable restoration opportunities should be maximised.
+Peatland is lost as a result of a range of developments that require planning consent, such as including renewable energy projects, residential housing and road projects.
+Developers should comply with the requirements of policy 5 of National Planning Framework 4 which states that

 It is also important that a clear understanding of any losses is achieved.
 It is potentially misleading to claim benefits for gains through restoration when the direct loss of peatland or degradation of condition as a result of built development is not currently accounted for.
-Scottish Government, ideally via a single agency, should require developers to robustly assess any losses on their sites and maintain an overview of these.
+Scottish Government, ideally via a single agency, should require developers to robustly assess and report to them any losses which have resulted from development on their sites and maintain a publicly available overview of these.

 For further information: